This post may contain affiliate sales links. Please read my disclosure policy.

-- Stir in garlic and mushrooms until fragrant, about 1 1/2 minutes.
+- Stir in minced garlic and mushrooms until fragrant, and cook for about 1 1/2 minutes.

 - Add in ramen noodles, bouillon, and 1 cup of water.
-Stir in enough chicken broth to create 8 cups of liquid, total.
-Bring to boil.
+Stir in enough chicken broth to create 8 cups of liquid in total.
+Bring to a boil.

 - Stir in soy sauce, 1 tablespoon at a time, tasting as you go.
 Stir in sesame oil and chard.

-- Once noodles are cooked, serve soup hot and garnish with chopped green onion, radishes, boiled eggs, and black sesame seeds.
+- Once noodles are cooked, serve soup hot and garnish with chopped green onions, radishes, a soft-boiled egg, and black sesame seeds.